ALANVF/Star-lang-specification/syntax/expressions.md

 [obj Category Type]
 ```

+This syntax can also be used to call methods that were inherited from a supertype, even if they were overriden.

+It's also necessary when mutliple supertypes share the same method in order to remain unambiguous (which also solves the diamond problem).

 ### Cascade
 A cascade is series of calls on a single (value or type), which returns the sender as the final result.
 Doing: